 Do I Need Life Insurance or Not?

 It is possible that you won’t need a life insurance policy when you retire.
 For instance, if you have all the income you need or don’t need a tax-free* income option.
 In addition, you may have a whole life policy or other universal life insurance policy already.
-In these cases, you might have a cash value associated with your plan.
-If your current plan suits your needs, then you may not need to look at life insurance in retirement.
+In these cases, you might have a cash value associated with your policy.
+If your current strategy suits your needs, then you may not need to look at life insurance in retirement.
 However, there are several reasons why certain types of life insurance, such as an indexed universal life (IUL) policy can be very beneficial in retirement.

 Why Retirees Use an IUL

 Because an IUL is not a true investment, the rules are different.
 Therefore, retirees have more flexibility with this product than some others.
 For example, IULs do not have contribution limits like 401(k)s or IRAs do.
 Instead, you can put in as much as you’d like.
 Also, IULs allow you to take the money out whenever you want to.
 Unlike traditional retirement accounts that require a minimum withdrawal each year, IUL’s don’t do that.
 In addition, you could take income from an IUL earlier than you can with most retirement plans.
 In fact, there is no penalty if you take out money before you are 59 1/2.
 But, there is a penalty if you do this with a traditional retirement account.
 No minimum distributions at age 72, either.